Ferdinand Verbiest: Astronomy contests

 In 1664, the Chinese astronomer Yang Guangxian (1597–1669), who had published a pamphlet against the Jesuits, challenged Schall von Bell to a public astronomy competition.
 Yang won and took Schall von Bell's place as Head of Mathematics.
 Having lost the competition, Schall von Bell and the other Jesuits were chained and thrown into a filthy prison, accused of teaching a false religion.
 They were bound to wooden pegs in such a way that they could neither stand nor sit and remained there for almost two months until a sentence of strangulation was imposed.
 A high court found the sentence too light and ordered them to be cut up into bits while still alive.
 Fortunately for them, on 16 April 1665, a violent earthquake destroyed the part of the prison chosen for the execution.
 An extraordinary meteor was seen in the sky, and a fire destroyed the part of the imperial palace where the condemnation was pronounced.
 This was seen as an omen and all the prisoners were released.
 However, they still had to stand trial, and all the Jesuits but Verbiest, Schall von Bell and two others were exiled to Canton.
 Schall von Bell died within a year, due to the conditions of his confinement.

-In 1669, the Kangxi Emperor managed to take power by having the remaining (corrupt) regent, Oboi, arrested.
+In 1669, the Kangxi Emperor managed to take power by having the last remaining corrupt regent Oboi arrested.
 In the same year, the emperor was informed that serious errors had been found in the calendar for 1670, which had been drawn up by Yang Guangxian.
 Kangxi commanded a public test to compare the merits of European and Chinese astronomy.
 The test was to predict three things: the length of the shadow thrown by a gnomon of a given height at noon of a certain day; the absolute and relative positions of the Sun and the planets on a given date; and the exact time of an anticipated lunar eclipse.
 It was decided that Yang and Verbiest should each use their mathematical skills to determine the answers and that "The Heavens would be the judge".
 The contest was held at the Bureau of Astronomy in the presence of senior-ranking government ministers and officials from the observatory.
 Unlike Yang, Verbiest had access to the latest updates on the Rudolphine Tables, and was assisted by telescopes for observation.
-He succeeded in all three tests, and was immediately installed as Head of the Mathematical Board and Director of the Observatory.
+He succeeded in all three tests and was immediately installed as the Head of the Mathematical Board and Director of the Observatory.
 Out of consideration for him, the exiled Jesuits were authorized to return to their missions.
 Meanwhile, Yang was sentenced to the same death he had planned for his Jesuit rival, but the sentence was reduced to exile and he died en route to his native home.